Vejron/kanbanista/src/tutorial/part-3.md

 export default router
 ```

+## Conclusion

 Now when you navigate to the root URL of the application, the `BoardView` component will be rendered.
 And after clicking the **Load initial state** button, you should see the initial tasks in the columns and these should be draggable between the columns.
+In the next part of the tutorial, we will add the ability to create new tasks and edit existing ones.